By: Marilyn L. Davis

 Our ratings fluctuate with how often something shows up in searches.
 If I think I am only writing for one site, and then my work shows up elsewhere in a cut and paste manner, my reputation suffers.

-Tear it from your gut; pull it out your pocket, consolidate your thoughts, and then you’re honest when you say, “I’m a writer; those are my words.”
+Tear it from your gut; consolidate your thoughts and feelings, and then you’re honest when you say, “I’m a writer; those are my words.”